Eitaa

 Eitaa Messenger (پیامرسان ایتا) is an Iranian cloud-based, cross-platform, social media, instant messaging (IM) and VoIP service developed by the Idea of Today's Civilization Supporters Company.
 It is one of the most widely used messaging apps in Iran, with more than 40 million users and the largest messaging app based in Western Asia.
 Eitaa enables users to send text and voice messages, share images and videos, make voice and video calls, share files and locations, pay bills, and access AI and services.

 Eitaa is available on Android, iOS, macOS, Windows, Linux, and the web.
-Registration requires a mobile telephone number.
+Registration requires an Iranian mobile phone number.

 History

 Eitaa was introduced as part of Iran's growing digital ecosystem, as a local alternative to international messaging platforms.
 Over the years, it has become a popular messaging app for millions of users in Iran, meeting the communication, business, and social networking needs of both domestic and international users.
 It was removed by Google Play and Apple store in 2022 along with many other Iranian platforms.